 PROJECT DEVELOPMENT Manager

-With nearly a decade of experience in the engineering and construction fields, Nerissa manages the details — both big and small.
+With a decade of experience in the engineering and construction fields, Nerissa manages the details — both big and small.
 From accounting and operations to project coordination and subcontractor management, Nerissa makes it happen.
 Nerissa came to Wisewood Energy after working as an instructor for Oregon Tradeswomen and a construction lead for Habitat for Humanity.
 She holds a master’s degree in development planning and environmental sustainability and a bachelor’s degree in environmental geology, both from the University of Pittsburgh.
 She is a natural fit in the biomass business and one of Wisewood Energy’s founding team members.
-Originally from New York, Nerissa now calls Oregon home and can often be found outdoors with her husband and dog or working on house projects.
+Originally from New York, Nerissa now calls Oregon home and can often be found outdoors with her family or working on house projects.

 As an administrative assistant, Cassidy keeps things at the Wisewood Energy office running smoothly.
 She earned her bachelor’s degree in psychology from Portland State University, an institution that places emphasis on environmentalism.
 After completing a course in grant writing for nonprofits concerned with sustainability, her interest in alternative energy sources grew and drew her to Wisewood Energy’s work with biomass energy.
 When she’s not working, Cassidy enjoys spending time with friends and family, knitting, and reading in the great indoors.